 6. Farewell

-You can access an editable copy of this checklist here, or if you are already a member, you can log in here to access the document.
+You can access an editable copy of a termination checklist here, or if you are already a member, you can log in here to access the document.